alexkychen/assignPOP/README.md

   * step 2.
 Import the library, `library(devtools)`
   * step 3.
 Then enter `install_github("alexkychen/assignPOP")`

 Note: When you install the package from Github, you may need to install additional packages before the assignPOP can be successfully installed.
-Follow the hints your R provides and then re-install the assignPOP.
+Follow the hints your R provided and then re-install the assignPOP.

 ## Package tutorial
 Please visit the following site for more infomration
 * [http://alexkychen.github.io/assignPOP/](http://alexkychen.github.io/assignPOP/)

+## Previous version
+Previous packages can be found and downloaded at [archive branch](https://github.com/alexkychen/assignPOP/tree/archive)